HasanRizvi17/Data-Analytics-Projects/User Segmentation - Recency, Frequency, Longevity/README.md

 As we can see from the definitions above, this approach is mostly used in the e-commerce industry.

-However, we decided to leverage the power of this approach to fit it and make it more compatible with CreditBook Ledger’s model.
+However, we decided to leverage the power of this approach to fit it and make it more compatible with our business model.
 We redefined these 3 segments:

 - ***Recency*** — how many days ago the user last transacted on
 - ***Frequency*** — how many times the user transacts on average in a week (median weekly entries)